Couple renting first apartment together and moving in

 3. Determine Your Must-Have Amenities

 Apartment complexes vary in what features they offer.
-Write a list of your must-haves, which may include an on-site gym, pool, clubhouse, business center, or dog park.
+Your first apartment checklist should include your apartment must-haves, which may include an on-site gym, pool, clubhouse, business center, or dog park.
 This list will help you narrow down potential options during the research phase.

 4. Figure Out Parking